Alejogb1/job-board/blog-data/why-is-searchkick-returning-only-distinct-values-for-ids.md

 id: "why-is-searchkick-returning-only-distinct-values-for-ids"
 ---

-Let's tackle this from a practical angle, given I’ve seen similar situations arise on more than one occasion with search implementations.
+from a practical angle, given I’ve seen similar situations arise on more than one occasion with search implementations.
 The situation you describe, where Searchkick returns only distinct values for IDs, typically stems from how Elasticsearch, the underlying search engine, aggregates results when dealing with search and faceting operations.
 Specifically, the issue usually isn’t a Searchkick "bug" per se, but a misunderstanding of how `group` or aggregation functions are handled by Elasticsearch.

 In the past, I remember a project where we were building an e-commerce platform.
 We had product data with multiple variations (e.g., size, color) sharing the same base product id.
 Our search results, using Searchkick, were initially returning what seemed like incomplete data—only one variation per base product ID, rather than the complete set.
 It was a frustrating discovery initially but became a very telling example of how Elasticsearch’s default behaviors interact with Searchkick's methods.